 Learn how to clean your oven glass.
-These cleaning tips will show you how to remove the caked on food that sticks to the oven glass.
-You’ll learn exactly how to enjoy a fully clean oven.
+These cleaning tips will show you how to clean that brown stained oven door glass.
+You’ll learn exactly how to clean oven glass.

 If your oven is anything like mine, somehow the glass is always dirty.
 Many times cleaning it doesn’t seem to help much.
 It seems like just as soon as I close the door after cleaning the glass it gets dirty again.
 Plus, finding cleaning motivation and getting all of the stuff that was baked on to the glass off can be challenging as well.

 - Cleaning a kitchen: Everything you need to know